Want to learn about the law?

 “Yo!
 Hold up!”

-Ben, the new kid, had spotted Lori’s bright pink briefcase from across the drop-off circle.
+Jason, the new kid, had spotted Lori’s bright pink briefcase from across the drop-off circle.
 Now he was jogging toward them, gripping his backpack like it might fall apart.

 He’d only been at Salem a few days, but he walked like he owned the place.
 He was bigger than most of the fifth graders and talked like everyone should already know his name.